‘It hurts to see’: City of Carmel removes 55 mature, invasive trees from Lexington Farms neighborhood

 “These larger projects take months to develop, with communication occurring along the way,” he said.

+Jeff Maurer, president of the Lexington Farms HOA, said the tree removal in the neighborhood is a City of Carmel project.
+He said the HOA worked with the urban forester as it progressed.

+“Separately, the HOA continues to plant replacement and additional trees on HOA common area, including new tree plantings around the 106th Street pond and around our new playground, among other locations,” Maurer said.

-See the city’s tree management plan at carmel.in.gov/home/showpublisheddocument/10893.
+See the city’s tree management plan at carmel.in.gov/home/